jeffreysbrother/tcg-sitemap/README.md

 ## Usage

-Compile with `go build` and then run `./tcg-sitemap` in the project directory.
-Or, simply run `go run main.go {name-of-CSV-file}` in the project directory.
+Compile with `go build` and then run `./tcg-sitemap {filename}` in the project directory.
+Or, simply run `go run main.go {filename}` in the project directory.
 The sitemap index and individual sitemaps will appear in the folder specified in **config.yaml**.